 With the average sea temperature at around 20°C, you’ll still be able to spend time at the beach and have a dip in the water if you choose to.
 Spending time at the beach is still very much a possibility so don’t be surprised that you can spend your days wandering around in t-shirts and sandals!
 A mix of clothing is most appropriate to take for a trip in October to accommodate both the warmer and cooler days that can occur.

-The weather in Croatia is as varied as our cruise types with something for everyone and every budget.
+The weather in Croatia is as varied as our Croatia Cruises with something for everyone and every budget.
 Whatever time you decide to visit, you will still see and enjoy the beauty of Croatia whether you prefer the hotter or milder climate.
-No matter which month you travel in, we do highly recommend that you still purchase travel insurance for your trip before you leave home.